kubernetes-sigs/gateway-api/geps/gep-3155/index.md

-# GEP-3155: Complete Backend mTLS Configuration
+# GEP-3155: Complete Backend mutual TLS Configuration

 * Issue: [#3155](https://github.com/kubernetes-sigs/gateway-api/issues/3155)
 * Status: Implementable

 ## TLDR

-This GEP aims to complete the configuration required for Backend mTLS in Gateway API.
+This GEP aims to complete the configuration required for Backend mutual TLS in Gateway API.
 This includes the following new capabilities:

 1. Configuration for the client certificate Gateways should use when connecting